Frequently Asked Questions

 Yes, all AEM courses count for elective credit.
 AEM courses are included in the cumulative GPA, but not in the major GPA.

-Who will my adviser be while I'm IN AEM COURSES?
+Who will my advisor be while I'm IN AEM COURSES?

-Students will have two advisers.
+Students will have two advisors.
 Undergraduate students who are taking AEM classes are advised by AEM faculty for AEM courses and by advisers in their major for non-AEM courses.
-An AEM faculty adviser is assigned to newly admitted students before the beginning of each semester and will contact each student before the semester begins.
+An AEM faculty advisor is assigned to newly admitted students before the beginning of each semester and will contact each student before the semester begins.

 What is an AEM hold?